mareuter/pylunar/CONTRIBUTING.rst

 Before you submit a pull request, check that it meets these guidelines:

 #.
 The pull request should include tests.
 #.
-If the pull request adds functionality, the docs should be updated.
-Put
+If the pull request adds functionality, put your new functionality into a
-   your new functionality into a function with a docstring, and add the feature to the list in HISTORY.rst.
+   function with a docstring.
+Run ``scriv create`` to add a changelog fragment and fill out the appropriate section for the change.
+Add that to the commits for the pull request.
 #.
 The pull request should work for the supported range of Python versions.
    The pull request will run GitHub actions to perform those checks.
    Check https://github.com/mareuter/pylunar/pulls